 - In Indonesia, RRI helped facilitate the emergence of the Indonesian Tenure Coalition to engage with the Indonesian government, civil society, and communities on land and forest rights issues.
 The Tenure Coalition and RRI Collaborators engaged in advocacy and mass mobilizations in 2019 that successfully stalled a Land Law that posed significant risks to Indigenous and community land rights.

 - The Interlaken Group, an informal network of individual leaders from influential companies, investors, civil society organizations, governments, and international organizations working to leverage private sector action to secure community land rights.
 Faced with the challenge of growing demand for opportunities to engage with supplier companies at the national level–who have historically posed a challenge to securing rights on the ground–the Interlaken Group has convened several national-level workshops in key countries that have brought diverse sets of actors.
-These efforts build on RRI’s existing relationships with companies, investors, and government stakeholders to facilitate adoption and implementation of best practices on community land rights, and rapidly scale up sharing of lessons.
 Read more about the Interlaken Group’s growing body of country-level engagement.